cloudflare/cloudflare-docs/products/rules/src/content/transform/create-header-modification-rule.md

 1. In the page that displays, enter a descriptive name for the URL Rewrite Rule in **Rule name**.

-1. Under **When incoming requests match**, define the rule expression using either the Expression Builder inputs and dropdowns or the Expression Editor.
-For more information on Expression Builder and Expression Editor, see [Expression Builder and Editor](https://developers.cloudflare.com/firewall/cf-dashboard/create-edit-delete-rules#expression-builder-and-editor) in the Firewall documentation.
+1. Under **When incoming requests match**, define the [rule expression](https://developers.cloudflare.com/firewall/cf-dashboard/create-edit-delete-rules#expression-builder-and-editor).

     <Aside type='note'>